dkeeney/fsbhoa_ac/INSTALL.md

 After completing these steps, reboot the kiosk machine.
 It should automatically log in and launch the Firefox browser in kiosk mode.

+## Step X: Install Image Processing Dependencies
+For full functionality, including SVG support for icons and higher-quality image processing, two external libraries are required.

+1. Server-Side: ImageMagick and Imagick
+The server requires the ImageMagick software suite and the corresponding PHP extension.

+On an Ubuntu/Debian server, run the following commands:

+Bash

+# First, update your package lists
+sudo apt update

+# Install the main ImageMagick software
+sudo apt install imagemagick -y

+# Install the PHP extension, matching your server's PHP version (e.g., php8.3-imagick)
+sudo apt install php8.3-imagick -y

+# Finally, restart your web server for the new extension to be loaded
+# For Apache:
+sudo systemctl restart apache2
+# For Nginx/PHP-FPM (use your PHP version):
+sudo systemctl restart php8.3-fpm
+2. Client-Side: canvg.js
+The cardholder photo editor uses the canvg.js library to convert SVG images to PNGs directly in the browser.

+Download the library file (umd.min.js) from the canvg GitHub releases.

+Rename the file to canvg.min.js.

+Place the canvg.min.js file inside the plugin's assets/vendor/ directory.